kagaimiq/jielie/isp/isp/isp.md

 ### Running code

-- For each word of data send a "RAM write" command with the data word itself (the word means the frame word, not a CPU word), followed by an "RAM advance" command.
+- For each word of data send a "RAM write" command with the data word itself ('word' means a frame word, not a CPU word), followed by an "RAM advance" command.
 - After the data has been loaded, send the "start CPU" command to let CPU go.
 - Send a bunch of clocks on the ISP clock line to let CPU run until the code does something like resetting `MODE_CON` in order to let it run without an external "test" clock.